fortio/fortio/README.md

 The name fortio comes from Greek [φορτίο](https://fortio.org/fortio.mp3) which means load/burden.

-Fortio is a fast, small (21Mb Docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and REST API to trigger run and see graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).
+Fortio is a fast, small (less than 6Mb Docker image download, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and REST API to trigger run and see graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).

 Fortio also includes a set of server side features (similar to httpbin) to help debugging and testing: request echo back including headers, adding latency or error codes with a probability distribution, TCP echoing, TCP proxying, HTTP fan out/scatter and gather proxy server, gRPC echo/health in addition to HTTP, etc...